triole/wordpress-dc/readme.md

 The `wp-content` folder should go into `vol/wp/wp-content`.
 If this folder exists the `symlink_wp-content` script will symlink it into the correct locations inside the container.

-# How to init First run
+# How to init on first run

 On first run the database and wp-content will be empty.
 If you want to import existing data please make sure the file locations mentioned above are correct.
 If they are run...